SouNdmys/SouNd.github.io/source/about/index.md

 ---

 Memento mori
-Echoes of thought in the noise.
+Life is a miracle, a defiance of entropy and the void.